duduliberato/README/README.md

-# README
+# Eduardo's README

-# Hello, this is a test to GitHub.
-## My name is Eduardo Perez Liberato, I am a MSc.
-Mechatronic Systems at the University of Brasília and this is a test to my Github account.
+## Hi, I'm Eduardo, a MSc.
+Mechatronics Systems at the University of Brasília and this is a test to my Github account.

 * Thank you for your time and patience yet.